Frances Marion: Career

-While in San Francisco, Marion worked as a photographer's assistant to Arnold Genthe and experimented with photographic layouts and color film.
-Later she worked for Western Pacific Railroads as a commercial artist, then as a reporter for the San Francisco Examiner.
-After moving to Los Angeles, Marion worked as a poster artist for the Morosco Theater as well as an advertising firm doing commercial layouts.
+Circa 1907-1911, in San Francisco, Marion worked as a photographer's assistant to Arnold Genthe and experimented with photographic layouts and color film.
+Later she worked for Western Pacific Railroad as a commercial artist, then, at 19, as a "cub" reporter for the San Francisco Examiner.
+After moving to Los Angeles, in 1912, Marion worked as a poster artist for the Morosco Theater as well as an advertising firm doing commercial layouts.

 In the summer of 1914 she was hired as a writing assistant, an actress and general assistant by Lois Weber Productions, a film company owned and operated by pioneer female film director Lois Weber.
 She could have been an actor, but preferred work behind the camera.

 When Lois Weber went to work for Universal, she offered to bring Marion with her.
 Marion decided not to take Weber up on the offer.
-Soon after, close friend Mary Pickford offered Marion a job at Famous Players-Lasky.
+Soon after, close friend Mary Pickford offered Marion a job at Famous Players–Lasky.
 Marion accepted, and began working on scenarios for films like Fanchon the Cricket, Little Pal, and Rags.
 Marion was then cast alongside Pickford in A Girl of Yesterday.
 At the same time, she worked on an original scenario for Pickford to star in, The Foundling.
 Marion sold the script to Adolph Zukor for $125.
 The film was shot in New York, and Moving Picture World gave it a positive pre-release review.
 But the film negative was destroyed in a laboratory fire before prints could be made.

 Marion, having traveled from Los Angeles to New York for The Foundling's premiere, applied for work as a writer at World Films and was hired for an unpaid two-week trial.
 For her first project, she decided to try recutting existing films that had been shelved as unreleasable.
 Marion wrote a new prologue and epilogue for a film starring Alice Brady, daughter of World Films boss William Brady.
 The new portions turned the film from a laughable melodrama into a comedy.
 The revised film sold for distribution for $9,000, and Brady gave Marion a $200/week contract for her writing services.